dNationCloud/kubernetes-monitoring/helpers/FAQ.md

 ```bash
 helm upgrade [RELEASE] [CHART] -f apps.yaml
 ```
-- If you want to customize the default application template see [How to customize my host monitoring?](#how-to-customize-my-host-monitoring) section.
+- If you want to customize the default application template see the [How to customize my host monitoring?](#how-to-customize-my-host-monitoring) section.

 ## Kubernetes Monitoring shows `DOWN` state for some control plane components.
 Are control plane components working correctly?